monkeyman192/NMSDK/docs/setup.md

 anywhere by Blender.
 If you already have a version of *MBINCompiler* on your computer, ensure it is version **v1.78.0-pre1** or above.
 This can be found on the [MBINCompiler releases](https://github.com/monkeyman192/MBINCompiler/releases) page.

+For NMSDK to be able to use *MBINCompiler*, the program needs to be registered to the path so that it can be called from anywhere on your computer.
+Open the folder containing the `MBINCompiler.exe` you just downloaded, open this folder in command line, then enter `MBINCompiler.exe register`.
+This will add the folder the `.exe` is in to the system path, allowing NMSDK to be able to access the program from anywhere.